-Building for Success: District 63 Facilities Master Plan
+Building For Success: The D63 Master Plan

-In December 2016, East Maine School District 63 finalized the major components of a Facilities Master Plan to address several long-term, ongoing challenges it has been facing.
+In December 2016, East Maine School District 63 finalized the major components of a Master Plan to address several long-term, ongoing challenges it has been facing.
 Ultimately, these changes will enable District 63 to better serve its families and the community.

 - Stevenson, Nelson, and Apollo Elementary Schools no longer have adequate capacity for the range of programs they offer, because capacity standards vary based on student, school, and community need.